Amelia has over 25 yrs of experience in the IT, Training and Education, and eLearning industry.

 Remember that you don’t have to start from scratch.
 Microsoft Word makes it easy for you by providing a variety of pre-formatted templates.

 How to Access Templates in Microsoft Office

-To access templates in Microsoft Office:
+To access templates in Microsoft Word:

-From any Office application, click File, New.
+From Microsoft Word or any Microsoft Office application, click File, New.

 From the New window, you can: